vandadnp/dartpad_workshop_starter/public/rows/instructions.md

 ## Challenge

 Now that you know about cross and main axis alignment in Flutter, see if you can complete the challenge on the right hand side by following the instructions I've provided for you in form of comments.
 Good luck!

+Tip: if you want to get a list of available options inside the code-editor to the right as you are writing your code, hold down Ctrl+Space.
+This will give you a list similar to Xcode when you press the exact same key combinations.